luisgcode/front-end-final-project-college/README.md

 - student
 - student

-## 📜 web name.. project 📜
+## 📜 Touristica Agency travel 📜

-Explanation
+At least 3 functional pages is required.
+Must include some CSS animations according to the material explained in class

 ## 👨‍💻 Used Technologies 👨‍💻